GaiusSensei/fw-blog/_posts/2014-05-13-filipinos-unite-judgement-awaits.md

 ---
 {% include JB/setup %}

 Hello, World!
-Welcome to the grand opening, the launch of Force of Will Philippines website and blog.
-If you're a filipino, and you're curious/addicted/confused regarding the new hotness, the Trading Card Game "Force of Will" (FoW), then our website will your one-stop shop regarding everything FoW.
+Welcome to the launch of the Force of Will Philippines website and blog.
+If you're a filipino, and you're curious/ addicted/ confused regarding the new hotness, the Trading Card Game "Force of Will" (FoW), then our website will be your one-stop shop regarding everything FoW.

 Here's a sneak peak of what's in the pipeline: